 There are four more alternatives for representing the cow.
 In all cases the Brahmanical house priest, who represents the deceased in all death rituals, is called to receive the gift of a cow (godāna).
 He places himself in front of the client's house beside the guardian of the threshold, the pikhālākhu stone.
 Opposite squats the chief mourner, either below or beside a cow or a structure representing a cow.
-He performs the pūjā to the instructions of the priest and presents the usual offerings of food, fruits and sweets (sira and nisla) dedicated to the deceased.
-The mhāvmacā again assumes an important role, for she offers flowers and tikā to both the cow and the pictures of the deceased.
+He performs the $p\bar{u}j\bar{a}$ to the instructions of the priest and presents the usual offerings of food, fruits and sweets (sira and nislā) dedicated to the deceased.
+The mhavmaca again assumes an important role, for she offers flowers and tikā to both the cow and the pictures of the deceased.
 She also presents sweets (svāri and malpa), cucumber and peas as well as dakabaji, a mixture of curd and beaten rice to all those who do not belong to the bereaved family.
 Special care is taken of the helpers who will carry the structure for a day's pay.
-They are offered food before setting out on the procession, and the offerings of sweet bread") add to their income.
+They are offered food before setting out on the procession, and the offerings (mari dan yagu, lit. "to provide offerings of sweet bread") add to their income.
 The women of the house will wail as soon as the cow is about to leave the threshold.
-The
+The Block print depicting a decorated cow, to be fixed to a bamboo scaffold to form a symbolic cow that leads the deceased across Vaitarāņi, the dangerous river of the underworld.